Rullix/deepin-screenshot-fixed/README.md

 /usr/share/applications/deepin-screenshot.desktop (menu app) <br />

 ## In Addition
-Tested in linux mint 20.1 Cinnamon Edition and didn't work.
+Tested in Linux Mint 20.1 Cinnamon Edition and didn't work.
 But in corp with copyQ it kinda works.